-ß 4163S.5 Monitoring activities and correcting deficiencies.
+§ 4163S.5 Monitoring activities and correcting deficiencies.
 The overall effectiveness of the internal controls shall be monitored on an ongoing basis.
-Monitoring functions and activities shall be adequately defined by management, of functions shall be observed in identified integrated in the operating environment and should produce regular reports for review.
+Monitoring functions and activities shall be adequately defined by management, integrated in the operating environment and should produce regular reports for review.
 In this regard, all levels of review shall be adequately documented and results thereof reported on a timely basis to the appropriate level of management.